gperdrizet/MCP-hackathon/README.md

 ## The RSS MCP client

-The demonstration client is an agentic chatbot using [Anthropic's Claude Haiku 3](https://docs.anthropic.com/en/docs/about-claude/models/overview).
+The demonstration client is an agentic chatbot using [Anthropic's Claude Haiku 3.5](https://docs.anthropic.com/en/docs/about-claude/models/overview).
 It connects to the MCP server via a custom interface heavily inspired by Adel Zaalouk's excellent repo: [MCP SSE Client Python](https://github.com/zanetworker/mcp-sse-client-python).

 ### Features

-1. Inference with Anthropic's efficient claude-3-haiku model.
+1. Inference with Anthropic's fast and cost effective claude-3.5-haiku model.
 2. Custom MCP client with asynchronous server side events, retry and error handling based on the excellent repo by [Adel Zaalouk](https://github.com/zanetworker/mcp-playground/tree/main).
 3. Multi-turn re-prompting to allow LLM workflows with multiple tool calls.
 4. Queue and worker system to show user what's going on 'under the hood' while the model calls tools and generates replies.